 - AAdvantage® Aviator® Business Mastercard®

-Taking advantage of the limited-time offer on the AA Executive Card, you could earn 75,000 bonus miles after spending $7,500 in the first three months, and then double down by acquiring the Aviator Red, which offers 60,000 points when you make the first purchase inside three months.
-This would net you 135K AAdvantage Miles, an amazing haul.
+Taking advantage of the offer on the AA Executive Card, you could earn 50,000 bonus miles after spending $5,000 in purchases within the first 3 months of account opening, and then double down by acquiring the Aviator Red, which offers 60,000 points when you make the first purchase inside three months.

 An alternative to the Citi and Barclays options is via Marriott Bonvoy.
 Points transfer from Marriott to American at a 3:1 ratio, so you can transfer points earned via cards that earn Marriott Bonvoy points like the Marriott Bonvoy™ American Express® Card or the Marriott Bonvoy Business™ American Express® Card.